The M14 “In Country”

 It’s All Relative

-Taste, and trust in rifles is clearly a generational issue.
+Taste, and trust in rifles, is clearly a generational issue.
 My father was an infantry sergeant in World War II.
-When he looked at an M16, he thought they were not “proper” rifles.
+When he looked at an M16, he thought they were not a “proper” rifle.
 My grandfather, a World War I infantryman, would likely have looked at the M1 Garand with suspicion, considering it inelegant and brutish compared to his M1903 Springfield rifle.
 My brothers and I considered rifles like the M16 to be completely normal, and truly appreciate the semi-auto AR-15 variants designed for the civilian market.

 Men of the 3rd Marine Division during Operation Beacon Hill, March 1967.
+The Marine in the foreground carries an M14 rifle.
+Image: NARA

 The Springfield Armory M1A is a semi-automatic, civilian-legal sibling of the M14 rifle.